raphael-proust/raphael-proust.github.io/about.md

 I was a Ph.D. student at the [Computer Laboratory](http://www.cl.cam.ac.uk/) of the [University of Cambridge](http://www.cam.ac.uk/) under supervision of [Alan Mycroft](http://www.cl.cam.ac.uk/~am21/).
 [My thesis](http://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-908.html) explored the use of compile-time memory management in the context of system programming: replacing garbage collectors by a compilation pass in order to be friendly to system programmers.

-I was a student of [Magdalene College](http://www.magd.cam.ac.uk/) and was involved in the MCR committee (first as Social officer, then as Secretary, then as President and finally as Consultant).
+I was a student of [Magdalene College](http://www.magd.cam.ac.uk/) and was involved in the MCR committee (first as Social officer, then as Secretary, then as President).

 ------------------------------------------------------------------------